-I think, I think that there has been a lot of change.
-I'm a perfectionist, and I don't.
-Please easily.
-But there's no question that there are more people who are out now I think one of the things that colors my thinking on that is is a dilemma in Houston.
-Because I do think since 1985, and the January 19 referendum that we have gone down here, I think more people are scared.
-But I do see a lot of young people having the bars coming out of it early age, and that's exciting.
-I really love them.
-Hi, I go to the bars.
-And I'm a late person and I'll work at my desk on scripts are on a production schedule until midnight or so and, and I'll jump up and my friends kidding me about using that as an excuse, but I'll go to the bar, sometimes maybe for only 30 minutes.
-And I'll see young couples in the bars, especially under under 21 night, and there'll be embraced when I'll be jealous and envious.
+I think I think that there has been a lot of change.
+I am a perfectionist and I don't please easily but there's no point question that there are more people who are out now I think one of the things that colors my thinking on that is is a dilemma in Houston.
+Because I do think since 1985, and the January 19 referendum that we have gone downhill, I think more people are scared.
+But I do see a lot of young people in the bars coming out at an early age.
+And that's exciting.
+I really love them, I go to the bars, and I'm a late person.
+And I'll work at my desk on scripts or on a production schedule until midnight or so and, and I'll jump up and my friends kidding me about using that as an excuse, but I'll go to the bar, sometimes maybe for only 30 minutes.
+And I'll see young couples in the bars, especially on the under 21 night, and there'll be embraced when I'll be jealous and envious.
 Finally, I'll watch.
 Because I didn't do that at an early age in my life.
 And so I'll wait for until they break.
 And I'll usually walk up to them and tell them how jealous I am.
-And tell them that they need to have two goals that one they need to come out at work within two years and at home within three years.
-That's where our power is.
+And tell them that they need to have two goals and one of them need to come out at work within two years and at home within three years that that's where our power is.